emerikaji/footsies-modeles-proba/README.md

 ## Basic rules

 A round happens in successive turns, where each of the players select an option.
 How the options interact determines whether the game continues for another turn, or ends with one of the players winning.
-Playing the game can happen over multiple rounds or a single one.
+Playing the game can happen over multiple turns or a single one.

 ## Actions